Sunday Morning Greek Blog

 Conclusion

 In other words, when I exegete and interpret Scripture, I need to look beyond the text and the grammar and all the other “in-the-weeds” details to comprehend a grand vision of a great God and all that he has done and made.
-That’s where the “draw closer” takes place, as it did for me this past weekend, when I understand who I am in God’s kingdom and that in spite of his greatness and grandeur, he looks with love at the least of us, at the humblest of us, at our faithfulness.
+That’s where the “draw closer” takes place, as it did for me this past weekend, when I understood who I am in God’s kingdom and that, in spite of his greatness and grandeur, he looks with love at the least of us, at the humblest of us, at our faithfulness.
 He looks with compassion at those who are lost and searching and even at those who may be angry with him or agnostic toward him, prompting us to share God’s “living and active” word with those who have not yet comprehended that greater vision.

 From this point forward, then, I’m adding a couple permanent elements of my “principlizing bridge” (to use Grasping God’s Word’s language) will be to ask first, “How does this passage reveal the glory and majesty and mystery of God to the world?” and second, “How is this passage ‘alive and active’ not only to me but to those I encounter as well?”
 I feel like I drew a little closer to God this weekend.
 I pray that my testimony here will do the same for you.